Natural Resource Team Report: 2-4-19

 The following is a list of upcoming events.
 Our next focus is the Directory Distribution and providing a prominient showing of the Chambers numbers as we deliver the new directory to our members.
 We will be asking Board members for participation in this event so please plan to participate.

-- February – Directory Distribution and Fiesta Meet and Greet
+- February 28.
+2019 – Directory Distribution and Picnic at the Museum

 - August – Taking Care of Business Bowling Event